Home > Blog > House Sitting for Remote Workers

 The Real Numbers

-In the campervan, that figure drops slightly to around €1,200 a month, but fuel is a serious expense and we tend to eat out more because cooking in a small van is less appealing than it sounds.
+In the campervan, that figure drops to around €1,200 a month.
+Fuel is a serious expense and we tend to eat out more because cooking in a small van is less appealing than it sounds.
 The campervan is freedom, but it is not cheap freedom.

 For remote workers who are already location-independent, this is the obvious next step.
 You are paying rent somewhere.
 House sitting means you stop.

-Working From a Sit vs Working From a Van
+Working From a Sit vs Working From the Van

 Caro and I work from laptops.
 That is the whole setup.
 A table, a seat, a power socket, and an internet connection covers everything we need.